inzk0518/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for TheRealDeal.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TheRealDeal.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the <br>
+`java -jar TheRealDeal.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+A window similar to the picture below should appear in a few seconds.
 Note how the app contains some sample data.<br>

 *Confused?
 Refer to [**Basic Command Terminal Navigation**](#basic-command-terminal-navigation) at the bottom of the user guide.*